daronphang/programming-resources/javascript/frameworks-libraries/angular/rxjs/higher-order-mapping.md

 Mapping a value into an Observable, which in turn can be subscribed to retrieve its corresponding value.
 ConcatMap, MergeMap, SwitchMap are all higher-order mapping operators which help to map (return an Observable) and flatten it (subscribe).
 Benefits of using them are avoiding nested subscription.

+By implementing higher-order Observables, we can **avoid nested subscribes anti-pattern**.

 https://blog.angular-university.io/rxjs-higher-order-mapping/

 ### Observable Concatenation